Moodle LMS Voluntary Product Accessibility Template (VPAT)

 Level A

-Supports All pages within Moodle provide detailed page titles to aid navigation and help orientate users within the system.
+Supports All pages within Moodle provide detailed page titles to aid navigation and help orient users within the system.

 2.4.3 Focus Order